Rationally Biased Learning: A mathematical model of repeated decision-making under ambiguity

-In~\S\ref{A_model_for_sequential_learning}, we lay out mathematical ingredients to set up a model with sequential learning of an unknown probability.
-In~\S\ref{Intertemporal_criterion}, we formulate an expected discounted payoff maximization problem.
-Finally, we recall in~\S\ref{Gittins_index_optimal_strategy_(GI-strategy)} that this problem displays an optimal strategy based upon a so-called Gittins index.
+In~\S\ref{Intertemporal_criterion}, we lay out mathematical ingredients to set up a model of sequential decision-making under unknown probability, and formulate an expected discounted payoff maximization problem.
+In~\S\ref{Structure_of_an_optimal_strategy}, we analyze the structure of an optimal strategy, and then we describe the behavior of a decision-maker who adopts such optimal strategy.